asuprem/EdnaML/usage-docs/config-reference/optimizers.md

 Options are:

-- `CoLabelOptimizer`: The optimizer for CoLabel classifier models.
+- `ClassificationOptimizer`: The optimizer for CoLabel classifier models.
 This is a basic optimizer builder that uses a conventional optimizer to update all trainable parameters of a model.